-FSCJ was requested by the Ministry of Health, Labour and Welfare (MHLW) to conduct a risk assessment of cattle meat and offal imported from Norway.
-Using reference materials and documents submitted by the MHWL regarding the BSE situation in Norway, FSCJ assessed the risk of the BSE agent in cattle meat and offal from Norway in relation to such border measures as restriction of cattle age and definition of Specific Risk Materials (SRMs).
+FSCJ was requested by the Ministry of Health, Labour and Welfare (MHLW) to conduct risk assessment of cattle meat and offal imported from Denmark.
+Using reference materials and documents submitted by the MHLW regarding the BSE situation in Denmark, FSCJ assessed the risk of the BSE agent in cattle meat and offal from Denmark in relation to such border measures as restriction of cattle age and definition of Specific Risk Materials (SRMs).

 The assessment was based on the findings obtained through the former FSCJ's risk assessment of the BSE agent, the current situation of implementation of BSE control measures, and relating information on definition of SRMs and the situation of slaughtering processes.
-Thereby, FSCJ thoroughly assessed risks arisen from consumption of meat and offal derived from cattle born, raised, and slaughtered in Norway.
+Thereby, FSCJ thoroughly assessed risks arisen from consumption of meat and offal derived from cattle born, raised, and slaughtered in Denmark.

 A large number of BSE cases have been reported in European countries, mainly in the United Kingdom (UK), with a peak in the early 1990s.
 According to relevant reports issued by World Health Organization (WHO) and other organizations, a possible link between variant Cruetzfeldt-Jakob Disease (vCJD) and BSE was first pointed out in 1996.
 Until the end of 2014, a total of 190,662 cases of BSE have been reported worldwide.
 The annual number peaked at 37,316 in 1992, but decreased remarkably to 21 in 2012, 7 in 2013, and 12 in 2014, as a result of reinforced feed ban and other control measures.
-One case of atypical BSE was identified in Norway in January 2015.
+In Denmark, no BSE case has been detected for 16 years after the birth of the latest-born case in March 1999.